 A source for seawater

 The pier also provides a supply of filtered seawater, a critical resource for a marine institution, to an array of laboratories and aquaria.
 Pumps are located under the pier deck and draw about one million gallons of seawater each day to supply fresh seawater.
-There is a roughly six-foot rise in elevation from the base of the pier to its end to allow seawater to flow by gravity to a trough at the base where the water is filtered and then routed to a series of holding tanks.
+There is a roughly six-foot rise in elevation from the base of the pier to its end to allow seawater to flow by gravity to a trough at the shore where the water is filtered and then routed to a series of holding tanks.

-The seawater is then delivered to two Experimental Aquarium facilities on the Scripps campus, Birch Aquarium at Scripps, the NOAA Southwest Marine Fisheries Science Center (SWFSC), the Hydraulics Laboratory, and a variety of individual laboratories.
+The seawater is then delivered to two Experimental Aquarium facilities on the Scripps campus, Birch Aquarium at Scripps, the NOAA Southwest Marine Fisheries Science Center (SWFSC), the Hydraulics Laboratory, and individual laboratories.
 A tap located between SWFSC and Scripps Oceanography’s Keck Center at the north end of campus makes the seawater available to private and commercial aquaria free of charge.

 Beyond the surf line

-Small boats are launched from either side of the pier to support nearshore research, supply feed for marine organisms at Birch Aquarium at Scripps, and for scientific diving training operations.
+Small boats are launched from either side of the pier to support nearshore research, to supply feed for marine organisms at Birch Aquarium at Scripps, and for scientific diving training operations.
 A three-ton overhead bridge crane lowers boats into the ocean.
 Roughly 300 small boat operations take place every year.

 The pier is used as an instrument mounting platform and continuous sampling station.
 Scripps Oceanography has the longest daily seawater surface temperature-monitoring program in the Pacific Rim, which originally started in 1916.
-To this day, collection of seawater for temperature and salinity readings is done by hand and maintained by the Shore Stations program at Scripps.
+To this day, collection of seawater for temperature and salinity readings is done by hand and maintained by the Shore Stations Program at Scripps.